Theoretical gravity: Principles

-Neither of these accounts for changes in gravity with changes in altitude, but the model with the cosine function does take into account the centrifugal relief that is produced by the rotation of the Earth.
+(in radians) between the direction of the gravitational field and the direction measured by a plumb line; the plumb line appears to point southwards on the northern hemisphere and northwards on the southern hemisphere. $\Omega\approx 7.29\times 10^{-5}$ rad/s is the diurnal angular speed of the Earth axis, and $R\approx 6370$ km the radius of the reference sphere, and $R\sin\varphi$ the distance of the point on the Earth crust to the Earth axis.

 For the mass attraction effect by itself, the gravitational acceleration at the equator is about 0.18% less than that at the poles due to being located farther from the mass center.
 When the rotational component is included (as above), the gravity at the equator is about 0.53% less than that at the poles, with gravity at the poles being unaffected by the rotation.
 So the rotational component of change due to latitude (0.35%) is about twice as significant as the mass attraction change due to latitude (0.18%), but both reduce strength of gravity at the equator as compared to gravity at the poles.

 Note that for satellites, orbits are decoupled from the rotation of the Earth so the orbital period is not necessarily one day, but also that errors can accumulate over multiple orbits so that accuracy is important.
 For such problems, the rotation of the Earth would be immaterial unless variations with longitude are modeled.
 Also, the variation in gravity with altitude becomes important, especially for highly elliptical orbits.